National Childbirth Trust

-National Childbirth Trust (NCT) is the UK's largest parent charity.
-Since 1956 it has supported millions of parents through birth and early parenthood whilst also securing major advances in professional practice and public policy.
-The charity's mission is to support parents through the first 1000 days: from the beginning of pregnancy through to a child's second birthday.
+The National Childbirth Trust (NCT) is the UK's largest charity offering information and support in pregnancy, childbirth and early parenthood Since 1956 it has supported millions of parents through birth of their children and through early parenthood while bringing about advances in professional practice and public policy.
+The charity's mission is to support parents through the first 1,000 days: from the beginning of pregnancy through to the child's second birthday.

-It is a movement of parents supporting parents, with 327 local branches and over 5,000 volunteers offering a wide range of activities.
-These include Bumps and Babies drop-in sessions, Nearly New Sales selling low-cost baby clothes and equipment, and Baby First Aid courses.
+It is a movement of amateur volunteer parents supporting parents, with 327 local branches and over 5,000 volunteers offering a wide range of activities.
+These include drop-in sessions, sales of baby clothes and equipment, and first aid courses.

-NCT's practitioners provide practical and emotional support for expectant and new parents before and after their baby arrives.
-Its breastfeeding counsellors and peer supporters support mums with feeding entirely free of charge.
-Its online information centre and national support line provide information to over five million parents each year.
+NCT's practitioners aim to provide practical and emotional support for expectant and new parents before and after their baby arrives.
+Its breastfeeding counsellors and peer supporters support mothers with feeding.
+Its online information centre and national support line provide information to some 5m parents each year.

 History

 The National Childbirth Trust, originally called The Natural Childbirth Trust, was founded in 1956 as the result of an advertisement placed in The Times by Prunella Briance.
-Briance suffered two traumatic childbirth experiences and set about changing the situation for other women, so that they should be more humanely treated during pregnancy and labour.
+Briance had suffered two traumatic childbirth experiences and set about changing the situation for other women, so that they would be more humanely treated during pregnancy and labour.
 Briance was inspired by the writings of British obstetrician Grantly Dick-Read, who is regarded by many as the father of natural childbirth, and became the first president of the NCT.
-At that time the rules of childbirth dictated that women did as their doctors told them.

 Briance's advertisement announced "A Natural Childbirth Association is to be formed for the promotion and better understanding of the Dick-Read system.
 Anyone interested write Box...".
 The inaugural meeting was held on 29 January 1957 at Caxton Hall with Grantly Dick-Read as one of the speakers.
 The NCA became the Natural Childbirth Trust in 1958 and the National Childbirth Trust in 1961.